-Restricted cash held on behalf of the Former Parent on the consolidated balance sheet as of December 31, 2022 represents cash held by the Company on behalf of the Former Parent related to the execution of the United States Distribution Services Agreement (the "Distribution Services Agreement").
-Pursuant to the terms of the Distribution Services Agreement, which was entered into by the Company and the Former Parent in connection with the Separation, the Company is continuing to serve as the Former Parent's distributor and agent for the distribution of the pharmaceutical product Nurtec ODT in the United States.
-As of December 31, 2022, the Company recorded a related payable of \$35,212 as Due to Former Parent on the consolidated balance sheet as the balance was legally payable to the Former Parent.
-Refer to Note 14, "Related Party Transactions" for further information on the agreements entered into by the Company and the Former Parent in connection with the Separation.
+Restricted cash held on behalf of the Former Parent on the consolidated balance sheet represents cash held by the Company on behalf of the Former Parent related to the execution of the United States Distribution Services Agreement (the "Distribution Services Agreement").
+Pursuant to the terms of the Distribution Services Agreement, which was entered into by the Company and the Former Parent in connection with the Separation, the Company continued to serve as the Former Parent's distributor and agent for the distribution of the pharmaceutical product Nurtec ODT in the United States.
+The Distribution Services Agreement was terminated during the second quarter of 2023, and, as such, restricted cash held on behalf of the Former Parent on the consolidated balance sheet was \$0 as of December 31, 2023.
+Refer to Note 14, "Related Party Transactions," for further information on the agreements entered into by the Company and the Former Parent in connection with the Separation.

-Restricted cash included in other current assets includes employee contributions to the Company's employee share purchase plan held for future purchases of the Company's outstanding shares.
-See Note 9, "Non-Cash Share-Based Compensation" for additional information on the Company's employee share purchase plan.
-The Company did not have an employee share purchase plan as of December 31, 2021.
+Restricted cash included in other current assets primarily includes employee contributions to the Company's employee share purchase plan held for future purchases of the Company's outstanding shares.
+See Note 9, "Non-Cash Share-Based Compensation," for additional information on the Company's employee share purchase plan.

-Restricted cash included in other assets in the consolidated balance sheets represents collateral held by banks for a letter of credit ("LOC") issued in connection with the leased office space in Yardley, Pennsylvania and a LOC issued in connection with the leased office space in Cambridge, Massachusetts.
-See Note 12, "Commitments and Contingencies" for additional information on the real estate leases.
-The following represents a reconciliation of cash and cash equivalents in the consolidated balance sheets to total cash, cash equivalents and restricted cash for the years ended December 31, 2022, 2021 and 2020, respectively, in the consolidated statements of cash flows:
+Restricted cash included in other non-current assets in the consolidated balance sheets represents collateral held by banks for a letter of credit ("LOC") issued in connection with the leased office space in Yardley, Pennsylvania and a LOC issued in connection with the leased office space in Cambridge, Massachusetts.
+See Note 12, "Commitments and Contingencies," for additional information on the real estate leases.

+The following represents a reconciliation of cash and cash equivalents in the consolidated balance sheets to total cash, cash equivalents and restricted cash for the years ended December 31, 2023, 2022 and 2021, respectively, in the consolidated statements of cash flows: